zhao1157/PhD-Atomic-Physics/README.md

     calculation.
 It outputs the levels in energy ascending order for each symmetry **2J_π**, and the negative and positive levels are separated.
 --------
 - **create_mesh_1/**: create energy mesh for each bound state level.
 To delineate the edges, 10 points are uniformly assigned between adjacent thresholds.
+  - **extract_trans_awk_1.sh**: collect the transition information for the levels of interest.
+Usually we need to create a symlink that points to a file which contains the levels we are interested in, e.g. `ln -s ../bound_levels_0/0_0_neg bound_levels_0`.
 --------
 - **generate_PI_2/**: after mesh being generated, the scripts in this folder calculate the photoionization cross section.
 --------